vita-student-projects/video_panoptic_segmentation_gr30/readme.md

 - The computational load of the training was very high and thus we cannot run the code on our machines, as memory got filled almost immediately.

 - Thus, we had been trying to run the code on the Izar cluster but we encountered lots of issues there as well.
 Mainly, there were issues with setting up the environment and having the right packages installed and working together without conflicts.
-Eventually, we did manage to install the right versions of the packages, but still there was an issue with the path of a certificate required by tensorflow.
+Eventually, we did manage to install the right versions of the packages, but still there was an issue with the path of an ssl certificate required by tensorflow.

 - To solve this issue, we set up Docker on the cluster but we could not build the docker image, since the instructions and line commands found on the SCITAS documentation were outdated.
 - We tried to solve this issue by contacting the technical desk, but unfortunately they have not been able to find an effective solution and they refused to add a symlink on the cluster, which would have solved our issue.
 - The technical desk has contacted us again and they proposed some other solutions, but at that point it was too late to try them out because of the restricted reserved slots.

 - In the meanwhile, we also tried alternatives to run the code.
-We tried to run it on cloud computing services such as Colab and Kaggle, but each of them has its own problems.
+We tried to run it on cloud computing services such as Colab, Kaggle, Google Cloud, and Microsoft Azure, but each of them has its own problems.
 Colab does not offer enough GPU memory, Kaggle does but the training breaks because of an issue with a tensorflow library.

 All this problems brought us to the conclusion that the best solution was to convert the codebase to Pytorch, which is more flexible and easier to run on different platforms.
-We also found the best solution to run the code on GPUs, which external pay-per-use GPUs, namely runpod.io.
+We also found the best solution to run the code on GPUs, which external pay-per-use GPUs, namely [runpod.io](https://www.runpod.io).

 ## References
 ```